-Even though Zone D is considered as VC sanctuary believe it unwise assume all inhabitants are VC therefore TF/Saigon must ensure there is maximum, not minimum, psywar and rehabilitation effort.\0
+Even though Zone D is considered as VC sanctuary believe it unwise assume all inhabitants are VC therefore TF/Saigon must ensure there is maximum, not minimum, psywar and rehabilitation effort.0

 All of the hurried efforts were for naught, because by the time Washington approval came, the first areas to be sprayed were not secure enough for helicopter operations.
-Another set of fields in Zone D was to be sprayed on the morning of November 30, but Typhoon Lucy forced the cancellation of the operation.
+Another set of fields in Zone D was to be sprayed on the morning of November 30, but Typhoon Lucy forced the cancellation of the operation.41

 On November 30, Harkins and Nolting submitted a third request, this time for permission to spray some 300 acres of Viet Cong crops in Thua Thien Province.
 Because of the terrain and proximity to the Laotian border, they contemplated no helicopter operations, and the herbicide, agent pink, would be sprayed from the ground by hand.
-The Ambassador admitted that authorities in the province had almost totally ignored the psychological warfare aspect, but he assured Washington that he would not approve the operations until he was satisfied with their efforts in this regard.
+The Ambassador admitted that authorities in the province had almost totally ignored the psychological warfare aspect, but he assured Washington that he would not approve the operations until he was satisfied with their efforts in this regard.42

 Washington approved this operation on November 30 subject to adequate psychological warfare and rehabilitation efforts, but the spraying in Thua Thien did not take place until February, May, and June 1963.
-This delay may have indicated that these latter efforts took a longer time than originally hoped.
+This delay may have indicated that these latter efforts took a longer time than originally hoped.43

 On February 3, 1963, a series of ten lengthy articles on U.S. policy in Asia by a reporter named Richard Dudman began appearing in the St. Louis Post-Dispatch and other newspapers, including the Washington Star.
-Several of these articles dealt with Vietnam, and they attracted the attention of some influential legislators, including Senator Mike Mansfield of tomas who had the entire series printed in the March 4 edition of the measure factord.
-Senator Mansfield said that Mr. Dudman's articles is not an example of careful reporting.
-He commended them to be account if the Senate."
+Several of these articles dealt with Vietnam, and they attracted the attention of some influential legislators, including Senator Mike Mansfield of

+Montana who had the entire series printed in the March 4 edition of the Congressional Record.
+Senator Mansfield said that Mr. Dudman's articles were first-rate and an example of careful reporting.
+He commended them to the attention of the Senate.44

-The fraction article in the series claimed that the U.S. and its South Vietness affects were using "dirty-war" tactics against the Viet Cong and that in some Lanci Hand was one such tactic:
+The fourth article in the series claimed that the U.S. and its South Vietnamese allies were using "dirty-war" tactics against the Viet Cong and that Operation Ranch Hand was one such tactic:

-is example.
-Operation Ranch Hand, a system of spraying the land at cill plants that provide the Communist-led guerrillas with food
+Take, for example, Operation Ranch Hand, a system of spraying the land with poison to kill plants that provide the Communist-led guerrillas with food and shelter.

-If the same it can be effective in helping starve out and flush out the line which are secret, but it is known that converted U.S. Air the same secret across the countryside spraying poison from nozzles along the same is a zero or rice fields around insurgent strongholds and to strip the same insurances where the enemy sometimes hides in amoust.
+Officials hope it can be effective in helping starve out and flush out the enemy Viet-cong.
+Details are secret, but it is known that converted U.S. Air Force planes sweep across the countryside spraying poison from nozzles along their wings to destroy rice fields around insurgent strongholds and to strip the brush from roadsides where the enemy sometimes hides in ambush.

-The man is say that for technical reasons the spray had not worked the man me important question raised by the tactic was whether the man are man our weighed the political disadvantages and the resenting the destruction of food."
+Dudman went on to say that for technical reasons the spray had not worked well, and that the important question raised by the tactic was whether the military advantages outweighed the political disadvantages and the resentment engendered by the destruction of food.